 FTIR experiments were conducted to investigate the chemical structure of cellulose constituents, as well as CNCs isolated from walnut shells.
-The samples were loaded onto Potassium bromide (KBr) discs to record the spectral databy Equinix 55 spectrometer (m/s Thermo Fisher Scientific -instruments, USA) throughout the wavenumber range of 400-4000 cm-1 with an average of 32 scans at a resolution of 2 cm-1.
-Then, the obtained spectra were smoothened by the application of OMNIC 9.2.86 software 9.2.86 software (20).
+The samples were loaded onto Potassium bromide (KBr) discs to record the spectral databy Equinix 55 spectrometer (m/s Thermo Fisher Scientific -instruments, USA) throughout the wavenumber range of 400-4000 cm-1 with an average of 32 scans at a resolution of 2 cm-1.Then, the obtained spectra were smoothened by the application of OMNIC 9.2.86 software9.2.86 software (Jiang et al. 2020).